wemakecustom/symfony-app-loader/README.md

 Warning: This parameters handler will overwrite any comments or spaces into your app_loader.ini file so handle with care.
 So if you want to give format and comments to your parameter's file you should do it on your dist version.

+## Customizing behavior

+### Overridding options using front controllers

+You can find the standard controllers in `web/app*.php`.
+It is a good idea to copy them all for a development configuration.
+While not strictly required, it may be good to leave only web/app.php in a production environment.

+As you can see in the examples, you can override any option after instantiating the AppLoader, but before `$app_loader->run();`

+### Overridding behavior by extending AppLoader

+The provided AppLoader is fully overridable.
+You can extend it and modify your fron controllers to use yours instead.
+See app/AppLoader for an example.